2022 Call for Proposals

 - Submission Title

-- Summary for Annual Meeting Program: Describe the session in thirty words or less for use in the annual meeting program.
+- Summary for Conference Program: Describe the session in thirty words or less for use in the conference program.
 Be precise in describing the content of the session to aid attendees in selecting topics relevant to their interests.
-If the summary exceeds the 30- word limit, the program committee may edit it prior to the meeting.
+If the summary exceeds the 30- word limit, the program committee may edit it prior to the conference.

-- Type of Session: Identify as one of the following: Multiple Paper, Roundtable, Symposium, Research Session, or Emerging Scholars Series.
+- Type of Session: Identify as one of the following: Multiple Paper or Roundtable.

 - Teacher Educator Standards: Select the appropriate Teacher Educator Standard(s) that aligns with your submission: 1) Teaching; 2) Cultural Competence; 3) Scholarship; 4) Professional Development; 5) Program Development; 6) Collaboration; 7) Public Advocacy; 8) Teacher Education Profession; 9) Vision.
 See ATE Website (https://ate1.org/standards-for-teacher-educators) for more complete descriptions.